JoseAgustin/interpola/README.md

 ## Interpola
-Emission Interpolation to a new mesh.
+Emission Interpolation to a new mesh by using a conservative flux method

 Based on the wrfinput and wrfchem emissions inventory

 input files:

             wrfchemin.nc  !
-12 H emission file to be interpolated (0 to 11 H or 12 to 23 H)
+A 12 hours emission file to be interpolated (0 to 11 hour or 12 to 23 hour)
             wrfinput      !
 Domain where emissions will be interpolated

 output file: